-The roses that lie in the dry dirt outside the 'Road to My Recovery' rehab center are still fresh.
+The roses that lie in the dry dirt outside the 'Road to My Recovery' rehab centre are still fresh.
 They fell from the gates of the impoverished drug project on the outskirts of the small Mexican city of Irapuato, where they had been left by mourners.
 Alongside spent candles and torn police tape, this is all that remains of a shooting that killed 27 young recovering drug users here last week.

 This latest macabre chapter in Mexico's brutal crime wars shows how drug users – including those trying to get clean in the country’s unregulated, privately-run rehabs, known as anexos – are increasingly being caught up in cartel violence.